idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-functions.rst

 code generator knows to walk into in order that it emit the final opcodes from the inside out.

+Each "meaning" argument-instruction list is the tuple:

+* ``STORE-ARGUMENT``

+* the meaning of this arg

+* slot #

-Each "meaning" argument-instruction list is "``STORE-ARGUMENT``, the meaning of this arg, slot #, the meaning of the remaining args" from which the code generator will:
+* the meaning of the remaining args

+from which the code generator will:

 * generate the code for this arg (leaving the result in the *val* register)